Victorian National Party: VFU/Country Party

-The party has had a strained relationship with the Liberals for most of the time since the end of World War II.
 Following the sacking of Country Party leader John McDonald as Deputy Premier by the Liberals in 1948, in March 1949, the Liberals dissolved and formed the Liberal and Country Party, attempting to merge the Liberals and the Victorian branch of the Country Party together.
-However, this was seen by McDonald as a takeover attempt of the Country Party.
-Six Country MPs defected and joined the new party, which in 1965 became simply known as the Liberals.
+This was seen by McDonald as a takeover attempt of the Country Party.
+Six Country MPs defected and joined the new party.
+With the Country Party continuing independently, in 1965 this new body became simply known as the Liberals.